Sierra Leonean cuisine: Overview

 that a meal is not complete without it.
-Another popular staple food is cassava, which is pounded to make fufu; the leaves of the cassava are formed into a green stew.
+Another popular staple food is cassava, which is pounded to make fufu; the leaves of the cassava are cooked into a green stew.

 Palm oil and peanuts are also widely eaten, and while yams are found in Sierra Leone, they are not a mainstay of the diet as they are in other parts of West Africa.
-Other staples in the Sierra Leonean diet are bananas, cinnamon, coconut, ginger, okra, plantains and tamarind.
+Other staples of the Sierra Leonean diet are bananas, cinnamon, coconut, ginger, okra, plantains and tamarind.

 Commonly eaten meats include goat, chicken and beef, and there are also a number of dishes using pork as an added ingredient.

 Oranges, bananas, papayas, lemons, avocados, guava, watermelons, mangoes, and pineapples are fruits commonly eaten by Sierra Leoneans.

+Popular starches in the country's cuisine include: